Donate your unwanted books, furniture, and other materials before you move out this spring!

 - Appliances including mini-fridges, microwaves, toasters, fans, lamps, clocks etc.

-Unfortunately we can accept no food, mattresses or upholstered furniture.
+Unfortunately we cannot accept food, mattresses, or upholstered furniture.

 Have smaller e-waste like chargers, old headphones, or batteries?